 You should expect that for some time profit won’t be experienced by secondary ventures designed to expand business.
 Calculate for loss, as though profit will not come, and you’ll be able to continuously absorb it until things turn around and allow you to funnel more resources to a newly successful forward strategy.

 Easier said than done, but not impossible

-Again, these things are much easier said than they are effected.
+Again, transitioning from a physical business to an online one is much easier said than done.
 Still, once a secondary base is established, you’ll be on your way to putting a dependable third base into operations, and a fourth.
 The more of these dependable profit solutions you can put into place, the more you’ll be able to expand.

 What you’ve got to do is be patient, and this may be the most difficult thing of all.
 By nature people are impatient, and as a business owner, you certainly understand both how difficult it is to avoid impatience, and how easy it is to jump the gun.
 Calculate for failures in this regard, and don’t lose the will to overcome.
 If you can do that, you will likely see the success you seek.